acahir/git-credential-1password/Readme.md

     - Swift binary: Control-click on git-credential-1password under Products in the left sidebar of Xcode and choose "Show in Finder"
 4. Move your chosen script to somewhere in your path and name it "git-credential-1password".
 A good choice would be  ```/usr/local/bin/```
     - Note: only the swift script should need renaming.
+5. If you are using one of the swift options, you need to remove the quarentine setting from OP that Apple's Gatekeeper security system applies to downloaded applications.
+The simplest way is to run the following in the terminal (modify the path to where you installed OP) ```xattr -d com.apple.quarantine /usr/local/bin/op```
-5. Configure git to use the script with the command: ```git config --global credential.helper '1password -t -q --domain=<domain>'``` The domain option defaults to my.1password.com if not included, which is the correct setting for individual accounts.
+6. Configure git to use the script with the command: ```git config --global credential.helper '1password -t -q --domain=<domain>'``` The domain option defaults to my.1password.com if not included, which is the correct setting for individual accounts.
 If you have a team or business account, you need to use a different domain.
   ```git config --global credential.helper '1password -t -q --domain=<domain>'```

 #### Testing